Parti Bangsa Malaysia: Leadership crisis and the 15th general election (2022–2023)

+Prior the GE15, the party announced it will merge with Parti Kuasa Rakyat and renamed itself as Parti Kuasa Rakyat Bangsa Malaysia.
+This partnership were called off months later.

-PBM contested for five parlimentary seats (Hulu Selangor, Kapar, Labuan, Ampang and Julau) and two state assembly seats (Tronoh and Bugaya) in GE15.
+PBM contested for five parliamentary seats (Hulu Selangor, Kapar, Labuan, Ampang and Julau) and two state assembly seats (Tronoh and Bugaya) in GE15.
 PBM lost all but one seats contested, with Sng retaining the Julau parliamentary seat.
 Most notably, Zuraida lost the Ampang parliamentary seat to PKR's Rodziah Ismail and managed to garner only 4,589 votes.
 Zuraida had previously won the Ampang parliamentary seat in the last three general elections under PKR.
 PBM joined the coalition government under the leadership of Anwar Ibrahim but was not given a cabinet position.

 On 24 December, Sng was reported to have sent show-cause letters to the 13 suspended party members after they have failed to attend a supreme council meeting.
-After failing to respond to the 26 December deadline, the party's disciplinary committee have decided to sack Zuraida and 10 of the 13 suspended members from the party.
+After failing to respond to the 26 December deadline, the party's disciplinary committee sacked Zuraida and 10 of the 13 suspended members from the party.
+On 11 April 2023, Zuraida was reported to have filed a judicial review leave application at the Kuala Lumpur High Court in a bid to be officially recognised as party president.
+On 6 June, the High Court rejected Zuraida's leave with Justice Amarjeet saying that Section 18C of the Societies Act 1966 prevents the court to intervene, or hear any issues or disputes on internal party matters.

-Post GE15 (2023-)
+Post GE15 (2023–)

 On 14 February 2023, Sng announced a new supreme council line-up for the party, including former Sri Aman MP Masir Kujat as the new party secretary general.
+On 14 June, Sng announced that PBM will not contest in any of the 6 states involved in 2023 Malaysian state elections, and supporting candidates of the PH-BN led 'Unity Government'.
+The decision means that its 2 remaining MLA in Selangor will not defend their seats and left PBM with no representation in any of the state assemblies.
+On 14 December, Sng announced that PBM will contest in the upcoming 2025 Sabah state election.